Zulfan20/AI-Engineering-Portfolio/README.md

-AI Engineer & Data Scientist Portfolio - [YOUR NAME]
+AI Engineer & Data Scientist Portfolio - [Muhammad Zulfan Abidin]

 Welcome to my professional portfolio.
 I am a [Your Major, e.g., Computer Science] student with a passion for building efficient and impactful AI solutions.
 In this repository, you will find 3 end-to-end projects that demonstrate my skills in Machine Learning, Deep Learning (NLP & Computer Vision), and Deployment.